 Terpenes are the chemical compounds in plants that give them their characteristic smell.
 (Think mint, lavender, clove, citrus fruits, etc.) They are what's called an "unsaturated hydocarbon," and the cannabis plant contains a great number of thm.
 Many terpenes appear to have health and other properties beneficial to humans.
 For example, geraniol is used in many natural insect repellents.
 Researchers continue to discover these benefits as time goes on.

 No, cannabinoids are compounds such as THC (tetra-hydrocannabinol) or CBD (cannabidiol) that are specific to the cannabis plant itself.
 Cannabinoids activate receptors in our endocannabinoid system.
 Scientists have discovered cannabinoids in cannabis so far.

 Are terpenes the same as “terpenoids”?

 Not exactly.
 When terpenes are alive in the plant, they’re called terpenes.
 When they oxidize during harvesting and drying, they change into terpenoids.
-Terpenes help to protect plants from getting eaten by animals as well as other plant diseases.
+It help to protect plants from getting eaten by animals as well as other plant diseases.
 Some attract pollinating insects, others repel disease-carrying pests.

-How do terpenes affect my body?
+How do they affect my body?

-Terpenes are bioactive.
+They are bioactive.
 Because they often produce strong scents, many are inhaled as part of natural medicine practices such as aromatherapy.
 They can also be added to foods or essential oils.